stevecook23/foodshop/README.md

 + Login or sign up at any point in this process
 + See previous orders in my profile
 + Log out
++ Review products, and have CRUD functionality over my reviews
++ Log favourites, and see my favourites in one place

 As an admin, in addition to the previous points, I want to be able to:
 + Add products to the store
 + Edit existing products
 + Delete products
 + View customer orders
++ Have CRUD functionality over customer reviews in case of malicious use

 ## Features and Wireframe
 This site comprises several Python apps working together, each one fulfilling a different set of user stories.
 For example, the Checkout experience is handled entirely by one Python app, with multiple screens and experiences.